luxury clothes care tips for a

 What good is a pair of pink Prada linen mules after a bus splashes them with gutter grunge?
 A cashmere sweater after a waiter spills a glass of red wine on it?
 A leather jacket that's languished in the basement and is now mottled with mildew?

-They're as good a new if you know the tricks of the fashion-care trade.
+They're as good a new if you know the luxury clothes care tips for each garment investment in your closet.

 After all, one of the most important aspects of fashion is caring for all those precious garments after you get them home.
 Today's trend toward more relaxed workplaces and lifestyles has led to more fabrics and blends actually designed to be cared for at home.

-Yet this comfy trend begets a tough dilemma that demand sorting out: How does one care fore today's fabrics and blends without ruining the whole bunch?
+Yet this comfy trend begets a tough dilemma that demand sorting out: How does one care for today's fabrics and blends without ruining the whole bunch?

 the challenge of caring for todays fabrics and blends.